This guidance will help you make your home cat-friendly and enriching for your cat.

 - If they are particularly sensitive to noise and disturbance, try keeping cleaning to predictable times – this way they can anticipate when the disturbance is going to happen and take themselves off somewhere quieter if necessary.

 In addition, the following will also help:

 - Making sure they always have access to a hiding place or quiet area of the house, particularly when it is noisier or busier (for example when visitors come to the house, when the vacuum cleaner is on, when loud music is being played, furniture is being moved, or the house is being decorated).

 - Cats deposit special pheromones via skin glands located around their face and other areas of their body (such as their tail and between their paws), and they will rub these glands on furniture and other objects around the house (you may have seen your cat doing this, or you might have noticed the marks they leave behind afterwards – especially on white surfaces).
 These pheromones are thought to make the environment feel more familiar and reassuring to your cat, and therefore you should avoid cleaning these marks away, at least too often.

 - If your cat has specific areas in the house where they sleep, avoid washing all their blankets/bed cushions at once.
 This will help to maintain the presence of their smell within the house and again make it seem more familiar to them.

 - If you have a cat flap, make sure no cats from the neighbourhood can enter the house – the best way to do this is to install a microchip operated cat flap.

 - Scratching is a natural behaviour that cats perform to keep their claws in good condition, but your cat may also want to scratch to make the environment smell (by using the scent glands located in between the pads on their paws to deposit scent) and look (via the visual marks the scratches leave) more secure and familiar.
-Providing their with specific objects to scratch on is therefore a good idea.
+Providing them with specific objects to scratch on is therefore a good idea.